-A long time travel wish was recently fulfilled when I visited the Hudson Valley during peak foliage season.
+A long time travel wish was recently fulfilled when I visited the Hudson River Valley during peak foliage season.

 Little did I know the Hudson Valley has a lot more going on than foliage, though it is easy to see why that is a big draw.
-The Hudson Valley is spectacular any time of year, but mother nature really does a nice job of decorating with autumn color.
+The Hudson Valley is spectacular at any time of year, but mother nature really does a nice job of decorating with autumn color.

-In 1610, an English explorer named Henry Hudson discovered the Hudson Valley quite by accident, while looking for a short cut to China.
+In 1610, an English explorer named Henry Hudson discovered the Hudson Valley quite by accident while looking for a short cut to China.
 The Hudson River runs north-south through the valley along the eastern border of New York state.
-Comprised of ten sections, or counties (I was mainly in Dutchess County),Hudson Valley is further divided into upper, mid, and lower Hudson Valley.
-The entire valley has been designated a National Heritage Area.
+Comprised of ten sections, or counties, the Hudson Valley is further divided into upper, mid, and lower Hudson Valley.
+The entire Hudson Valley has been designated a National Heritage Area.

 Though I only had a few days to explore, it was enough for me to relax into the slower pace of life that exists there.
 It was easy to see why President Roosevelt and Washington Irving, important and worldly men who could make their home anywhere at all, chose the Hudson Valley.